haungo2109/react-native-do-an/README.md

 -   Pay auction with Momo
 -   Notification when have new comment, accept auction, like feed, like auction
 -   Feedback
+-   Chat
+-   Rating user

 # How to use

+You have 2 way to start project in development

 ## Start app with connect device by USB